Australian Labor Party: World War II and beyond

 However, most of these reversals proved only temporary with Labor returning to government in Victoria in 2014 and in Queensland in 2015 after spending only one term in opposition in both states.
 Furthermore, after winning the 2014 Fisher by-election by nine votes from a 7.3 percent swing, the Labor government in South Australia went from minority to majority government.
 Labor won landslide victories in the 2016 Northern Territory election, the 2017 Western Australian election and the 2018 Victorian state election.
 However, Labor lost the 2018 South Australian state election after 16 years in government.

-In 2022, Labor returned to government after defeating the Liberal Party in the 2022 South Australian state election.
+After Labor's 2013 federal election defeat, Bill Shorten became leader of the party.
+The party narrowly lost the 2016 election, yet gained 14 seats.
 Despite favourable polling, the party also did not return to government in the 2019 New South Wales state election or the 2019 federal election.
-The latter has been considered a historic upset due to Labor's consistent and significant polling lead; the result has been likened to the Coalition's loss in the 1993 federal election, with 2019 retrospectively referred to as the "unloseable election".
-Anthony Albanese later led the party into the 2022 Australian federal election, in which the party once again won a majority government.
+The latter has been considered a historic upset due to Labor's consistent and significant polling lead; the result has been likened to the Coalition's loss in the 1993 federal election, with 2019 retrospectively referred to in the media as the "unloseable election".
+After the 2019 defeat, Shorten resigned from the leadership, though he remained in parliament.
+Anthony Albanese was elected as leader unopposed.

+In March 2022, Labor returned to government in South Australia after defeating the Liberal Party in the 2022 South Australian state election.

+Anthony Albanese led the party into the 2022 Australian federal election, in which the party returned to power with a majority government.
+Despite Labor's win, Labor nevertheless recorded its lowest primary vote since either 1903 or 1934, depending on whether the Lang Labor vote is included.

+In 2023, Labor won the March 2023 New South Wales state election returning to government for the first time since 2011.
+This victory marked the first time in 15 years that Labor were in government in all mainland states.
+In 2024, Labor lost in a landslide in the 2024 Northern Territory election, losing its first mainland state or territory since the 2018 South Australian election.
+Labor would also lose in the 2024 Queensland state election.

+Albanese later led the party into the 2025 Australian federal election, in which the party once again won a majority government in a record-breaking landslide.